tmpreston/docs-2/docs/guides/directory-structure.md

 `bin` and `obj` folders stored the compiled version of the program after you build the project.

 The convention for Saturn is that the model and everything associated with it are inside one folder.
-Everything is also named with the plural form of the model so "Books" instead of "Book"
+Everything is also named with the plural form of the model so "Books" instead of "Book".

-Your static files like css, js, and images should be inside the `static folder.
+Your static files like css, js, and images should be inside the `static` folder.

 `Config.fs` contains a `Config` record that can stores settings that you can use inside your application.
-By default, the record only contains the `connectionString` field
+By default, the record only contains the `connectionString` field.

 `Database.fs` contains functions to execute sql queries within the program through [Dapper](https://stackexchange.github.io/Dapper/).